nicolaseschneider/postgres-express-docker/README.md

 add a migrations folder rather than just defining models in the database folder
   - currently everything just sits in the database.js not best practice, but fine for a barebones project

-get that ./nico-cli working
-  - it doesnt work right now

 Typescript conversion
   - type safety is my friend